dimitryzub/FCC-Responsive-Web-Design-Projects/README.md

 ____________
 Info about projects:
 - There're 5 projects in total.
-- Projects are aimed to plain CSS and HTML.
+- Projects are aimed at plain CSS and HTML.
 That's what I used in all of them.
-No BootStrap, TailWind CSS or something else.
+No BootStrap, Tailwind CSS, or something else.
-- Every project have a number of test's that I need to pass via script provided by FCC (linked via codepen.io)
+- Every project have a number of test's that I need to pass via script provided by FCC (links below to codepen.io)
 - Every project was "styled" however I wanted.
 I'm not a designer, take this in mind.
-- In every project I tried to make a bit more challanges for myself to try thins out.
+- In every project, I tried to make a bit more challenges for myself to try thins out.
 Create a transition, loop animation, stuff like that to make it "fancy" which is funny to me.

 Codepen projects:
 1. Tribute page - https://codepen.io/dimitryzub/pen/LYbQdPG